 Use our Find My Recycling Center tool to learn where you can recycle your bags.

 Your plastic bags may get a new life as eco-friendly raw material for playgrounds, construction materials and new plastic bags.

 No – plastic bags are reused by Americans every day.
 Plastic bags are also 100% recyclable.

 In the News

-Matt Seaholm, executive director of the American Progressive Bag Alliance, discusses plastic legislation in New Jersey and Hawaii.
+InsideSources interviewed Matt Seaholm, executive director of the American Progressive Bag Alliance, about New Jersey’s proposal to ban both plastic and paper bags.

 National Geographic interviewed Matt Seaholm about plastic bag bans.
 The article discusses how the industry has invested in recycling bins at store entrances where people can drop off their plastic bags for recycling.